willmgardner/academic_website/content/publication/gardner-global-2020/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects: []
+projects: ['gbd']
 publishDate: '2023-07-14T07:11:44.775962Z'
 publication_types:
 - '1'
-abstract: 'Objectives To estimate the total prevalence of anemia by severity and quantify the contribution attributable to 35 underlying causes for 204 countries and territories by age and sex from 1990 to 2019.
-Methods We conducted a systematic review for data on mean and standard deviation of hemoglobin (Hb) by age and sex.
+abstract: 'Objectives: To estimate the total prevalence of anemia by severity and quantify the contribution attributable to 35 underlying causes for 204 countries and territories by age and sex from 1990 to 2019.
+  <br /> <br />
+  Methods: We conducted a systematic review for data on mean and standard deviation of hemoglobin (Hb) by age and sex.
 Using a 3-step spatio-temporal Gaussian process regression, we estimated mean and standard deviation Hb by location, age, and sex from 1990 to 2019.
 We then calculated the total distribution